 The overall shape and size of the brush is fairly typical of what you might imagine for an electric toothbrush, whilst the handle is not completely round it is loosely shaped like this.

-The back and sides of the handle are this Aqua colour, with the rear having a large number of raised dots that run down from the top to the bottom in essentially 3 rows, with each dot staggered in its positioning.
+The back and sides of the handle are this Turquoise/Green colour, with the rear having a large number of raised dots that run down from the top to the bottom in essentially 3 rows, with each dot staggered in its positioning.

 About halfway down the handle a further 2 rows of 5 dots are added to widen the gripping area in line with where the fingers tend to naturally fall.

-At the neck of the brush on the rear is a slight protrusion which looks a bit odd in its shape, but it actually designed so that when the brush is laid flat, it will not roll.
+At the neck of the brush on the rear is a slight protrusion which looks a bit odd in its shape, but is actually designed so that when the brush is laid flat, it will not roll.

 When looking at the handle side on, you notice that the middle of the grip bulges ever so slightly too, to make it a little larger in hand.
 This works for kids and grownups alike and is particularly useful when hands are wet.